WHAT WE DO

 Today’s youth face a range of pressures and challenges, including academic demands, social expectations, family dynamics, and exposure to trauma or adverse experiences.
 This course aims to empower participants to better understand these challenges and develop the confidence to provide meaningful support to young people in need.

-This course is intended to provide participants with the following outcomes:
+This course is intended to provide participants with the following outcomes, skills and knowledge;

 MARY BLANKEVOORT